Yandex Cloud

 API

-1. View a description of the CLI command to get the certificate contents:
+1. View the description of the CLI command for getting certificate contents:

 yc cm certificate content --help